HP-IL

-The HP-IL (Hewlett-Packard Interface Loop), was a short-range interconnection bus or network introduced by Hewlett-Packard in the early 1980s.
-It enabled many devices such as printers, plotters, displays, storage devices (floppy disk drives and tape drives), test equipment, etc. to be connected to programmable calculators such as the HP-41C, HP-71B and HP-75C/D, the 80-series and HP-110 computers, as well as generic ISA bus based PCs.
+The HP-IL (Hewlett-Packard Interface Loop) was a short-range interconnection bus or network introduced by Hewlett-Packard in the early 1980s.
+It enabled many devices such as printers, plotters, displays, storage devices (floppy disk drives and tape drives), test equipment, etc. to be connected to programmable calculators such as the HP-41C, HP-71B and HP-75C/D, the Series 80 and HP-110 computers, as well as generic ISA bus based PCs.

 Principles

 As its name implies, an HP-IL network formed a loop (i.e. it was a Ring network): each device in the loop had a pair of two-wire connections, one designated in, which received messages from the previous device in the loop; and one designated out, which delivered messages to the next device in the loop.
 One device on the loop is designated the controller, and manages all other devices on the loop.
-HP-IL cables utilize a unique two-pin connector design with polarizing "D"-shaped shells, and can be connected together without further adapters to extend their length.
+HP-IL cables utilize a unique two-pin connector design with polarizing D-shaped shells, and can be connected together without further adapters to extend their length.

 HP-IL uses a token passing protocol for media access control: messages are passed from one device to the next until they return to the originator.
 When the loop is initialized, the controller sends an "Auto Address 1" message to the first device; that device (and each subsequent device) takes the number in the message it receives as its own address, and then forwards the message with the address incremented to the next device.
 When the "Auto Address n" message finally returns to the controller, it can tell how many devices are on the loop (n-1).
 Up to 31 devices can be addressed using this method.
 Once addresses are assigned, the controller can then assign "talker" or "listener" roles to any device on the loop.
 By addressing each device in turn, and using the "Send Accessory ID" message, the controller can determine the role and capability of each device on the loop.

 When the controller assigns listener role to a device, that device accepts and processes data received from the loop.
 The role of talker allows a device to originate data on the loop.
 Multiple devices can be assigned the role of listener at once, but the role of talker can only be assigned to a single device at a time.
-Data transfer between loop devices is accomplished by the controller designating a talker and one or more listeners, and then sourcing a "Send Data" message.
+Data transfer between loop devices is accomplished by the controller designating a talker and one or more listeners and then sourcing a "Send Data" message.

 Most devices that were designed to be used as controllers were fixed in that role, but the HP-71B was capable of assuming either controller or device mode; and with the HP 82402 Dual HP-IL Adapter, the HP-71B could even be configured with multiple loops.